MJKWoolnough/jslib/README.md

 When used directly in a [MenuElement](#menu_menu_element), the 'key' attribute sets a possible quick access key, values of which should be one of the [Keyboard event key values](https://developer.mozilla.org/en-US/docs/Web/API/UI_Events/Keyboard_event_key_values).

+When used directly in a [MenuElement](#menu_menu_element), the 'disable' attribute makes the item unselectable and unfocusable.

 ### <a name="menu_menuelement">MenuElement</a>

 The MenuElement class represents a context-menu that is displayed as a hovering list on the page.
 It can contain any number of [ItemElement](#menu_itemelement)s and [SubMenuElement](#menu_submenuelement)s, which will be the elements of the list.